Repmak/Cipher-Program/README.md

   - Character frequency must be displayed using a graph.

 Ensure tkinter and matplotlib are installed.
 Run Cipher_Program.py to run the program.

-Note: Images are used to bypass restrictions on college computers (due to being unable to install fonts).
-Text boxes would be used if I had coded the program on my personal PC.